-Pickerel Pond Preserve consists of 78 hectares (191 acres) adjacent to Maquapit Lake in Queen’s County.
+Pickerel Pond Preserve consists of 78 hectares (191 acres) of marshland and lowland forest, adjacent to Maquapit Lake in Queen’s County.

 Historically, the area was known as Estabrooks Farm which was in operation until the middle of the last century.
 This farm produced some of the earliest vegetables in the area because of the relatively mild climate and gravelly soils.
 Remnants of the farm can be seen in the split rail fences which are still visable in the regenerating birch and aspen forest.